-My area of artistic practice is painting, underpinned by close observational drawing.
+An established fine artist I currently focus my artistic practice on painting, underpinned by close observational drawing.

-Working from a contemporary perspective rooted in the tradition of realistic still life painting, I paint directly from life and employ a representational style to evoke the qualities of the subject which first attracted my attention, without losing the physicality of oil paint on a flat surface.
-The use of a minimal background with soft, directional light ensures the emphasis of the painting focuses uncompromisingly on the subjects and their relationships.
+Painting directly from life I employ a representational style to evoke the qualities of the subject which first attracted my attention, without losing the physicality of oil paint on a flat surface.

 My path to becoming a professional artist has not been straightforward!

 Despite having drawn and painted all my life, I was unable to pursue art at school as it didn’t fit in with the other more ‘academic’ and scientific subjects.
 Hence on leaving school I studied for a Chemistry degree before having my two children and it was only while bringing the children up that I found the opportunity to develop further artistically.